tucats/gopackages/compiler/README.md

 The `function` statement defines a function.
 This must have a name which is a valid symbol, and an argument list.
 The argument list is a list of names which become local variables in the running function containing the arguments from the caller.
+After the (possibly empty) argument list you must specify the type.
+This can be one of the base types (`int`, `float`, `string`, or `bool`).
+It can also be `[]` which denotes a return of an array type, or `{}` which denotes the return of a `struct` type.
+Finally, the type can be `any` which means any type can be returned, or `void` which means no value is returned from this function (it is intended to be invoked as a `call` statement).

-This is then followed by a statement or block defining the code to execute when the function is used in an expression or in a `call` statement.
+The type declaration is then followed by a statement or block defining the code to execute when the function is used in an expression or in a `call` statement.
 For example,

-    function double(x) {
+    function double(x) float {
         return x * 2
     }

 This accepts a single value, named `x` when the function is running.
 The function returns that value multiplied by 2.
+The type of the result is coerced to be a float value.
 The function can then be used in an expression, such as:

     fun := 2
     moreFun := double(fun)

-After this code executes, `moreFun` will contain the value 4.
+After this code executes, `moreFun` will contain the value 4.0 as a float value.

 ## return
 The `return` statement contains an expression that is identified as